kapost/kapost_deploy/README.md

 # Features

-`KapostDeploy::Task.new` creates the following rake tasks to aid in the pipeline promotion deployment of Heroku applications
+`KapostDeploy::Task.define` creates the following rake tasks to aid in the pipeline promotion deployment of Heroku applications

     [promote]
       Promotes a source environment to production